ieee-vgtc/ldav.org/_pages/index.md

 There are a variety of ways to participate in LDAV 2018 - papers, posters, and attending.
 We hope to see you there!

+<b>Please check back soon for paper and poster CFPs!</b>

-Please register through the [IEEE VIS website](http://ieeevis.org).
+To attend LDAV, please register through the [IEEE VIS website](http://ieeevis.org).